 If you've never heard of Positive Psychology, it's a technique that asks you to focus on the positive influences in your life, no matter how big or small.
 The goal is to emphasize both mental and emotional happiness.
 Techniques to practice:

 - Write down three new things (last 24 hours) you are grateful for.

 - Describe in writing a meaningful experience from over the past 24 hours.

 - Write an email or note thanking one person in your social support network for something they’ve done recently.

-Remember: Every method here is meant to help, not to cure.
+Remember, every method discussed in this article is meant to help, not to cure.
 Self-screening is a tool, but diagnosing is for professionals.
-If you feel things are getting out of hand, reach out to your primary care physician.
-They are always the best option.
-Like this post?
-Click on these blogs:
+If you feel things are getting out of hand, reach out to your primary care physician to figure out your next step.